Will Baylor cover the spread vs. Florida? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Baylor won the only game it has played as the favorite this season.

-- The Bears have played as a favorite of -165 or more once this season and won that game.
+- Baylor has played as a favorite of -150 or more once this season and won that game.

+- The Bears have a 60% chance to win this game based on the implied probability of the moneyline.

+- Oddsmakers have given the Gators the worst odds of winning they have seen this season with a +125 moneyline listed for this contest.

-- The bookmakers' moneyline implies a 62.3% chance of a victory for Baylor.
+- The moneyline set for this matchup implies Florida has a 44.4% chance of coming away with a victory in the contest.

 Baylor vs. Florida Over/Under Stats